capehill/glsnoop/README.md

 ## Thanks

-- Kas1e for ideas, testing and AmigaGuide document
+- kas1e for ideas, testing and AmigaGuide document
 - Mason for icons
 - samo79 for ideas
 - Hans for ideas
+- jabirulo for ideas
+- Daniel for ideas